-The UTE Porto de Sergipe I project is already underway, with operations scheduled to begin in January 2020.
+The UTE Porto de Sergipe I project went into commercial operation in March 2020.
 The project is composed of three main pillars:

 The Sergipe I Thermoelectric Power Plant, with a generation capacity of 1,551 MW, has three 7HA gas turbines and one steam turbine, manufactured by General Electric (GE), in addition to the other usual systems in a combined cycle plant: steam recovery boilers, condensers, cooling tower, water treatment systems and effluent and substation.
 This is the first project in Brazil to receive the turbine model 7HA, considered the most efficient available in the market.